Robust Ranking of Happiness Outcomes: A Median Regression Perspective: An empirical model and parameters of interest

-Happiness economists are interested in using SWB data taken from two groups, say $A$ and $B$, to draw conclusions on whether people in group $A$ are happier than those in group $B$.
-Examples of groups include, gender, martial status, country, time etc. Previous analyses use the mean as a statistic to compare happiness across groups.
-We will use the median.
-We consider comparisons between only two groups for brevity.
-The arguments below are general and can be straightforwardly extended to any finite number of groups.
+We now present an empirical model in the context of happiness application.
+Suppose we are interested in using SWB data taken from two groups, say $A$ and $B$, to draw conclusions on whether people in group $A$ are happier than those in group $B$.
+Examples of group identities include gender, martial status, country, time etc. Previous analyses have been focusing on the mean as a statistic to compare happiness across groups.
+We will focus on the median and discuss analogous results for other quantiles.